Do we need blockchain at all?

 At that point, the virtuous circle missing in Ancient Rome was in full… steam (I’m a funny guy).

-There was enough incentive that smaller and more efficient engines could be created and then applied to ships, cars, and trains.
+There was enough incentive to create smaller and more efficient engines that could be applied to ships, cars, and trains.

 Taking zero-knowledge proofs out of the mine